Encased in glass in a building in Chillicothe sits a copy of the Honolulu Star-Bulletin from Dec. 8, 1941.

 As they talked, a young man approached.

 “Pleasure to meet you, Sergeant Major,” he said to Galbreath.

 “You’re down in (Camp) Pendleton now?”
 Galbreath replied to 18-year-old Brandon Cousins, a newly minted Marine.

-The reply - “Yes, sir” - was met with a “Good luck” from Galbreath.
+Page 2 of 2 - The reply - “Yes, sir” - was met with a “Good luck” from Galbreath.

 “They’ll come, I know it,” he said.
 “And I’ll be here as long as I’m able.”